29-Year-Old Safety – New Orleans Saints

 Shiloh Keo Contract Information:

-Signed a reserve/future contract with the Bengals in January 2015.
+Signed a one-year contract with the Saints in March of 2017.

 To instantly reveal our fantasy analysis of every player – including Shiloh Keo – simply subscribe now.